shotto42/invaders/README.md

 | Barrel Shifter: | The 8080 does not provide a fast and wide enough shift operation to handle the Invader shifts in video RAM.
 Therefore, a 2-byte external shift register mapped to input- and output-ports supports the CPU.
 | Sound:          | Texas Instrument SN76477 and analog circuits
 | Video Monitor:  | Black-and-white cathode-ray tube (CRT) rotated counter-clockwise by 90°
-| Color:          | Color: Cellophane overlays create green laser bases and a magenta (Taito) or orange (Midway) UFO
+| Color:          | Cellophane overlays create green laser bases and a magenta (Taito) or orange (Midway) UFO
 | Game box:       | Resolution: 256 x 224 pixels
 | Display box:    | Non-interlaced 320 Lines x 262 Dots
 | Frame Rate:     | 59,541985Hz at 15.6kHz CRT line frequency (pixel clock 4.992 MHz)